MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-api/android.md

 You can control the amount of log messages by Mobile Center that show up in LogCat.
 Use the `MobileCenter.setLogLevel()` API to enable additional logging while debugging.
 The log levels correspond to the ones defined in `android.util.Log`.
 By default, it is set it to `ASSERT` for non-debuggable applications and `WARN` for debuggable applications.
 You can set the log level at any time you want.

-To have as many log messages as possible, add this line.
+To have as many log messages as possible use `Log.Verbose`.

 ```java
 MobileCenter.setLogLevel(Log.VERBOSE);